FelicityHughes/hellomaven/README.md

 is used for the `delombok` goal, your IDE may complain about duplicated classes.

 At the time of writing, the IntelliJ Cucumber plugin was not compatible with Cucumber 3.x.
-Downgrading to version 2.x *might* help, depending on your version of IntelliJ.
+In order to run Cucumber tests directly in IntelliJ, you must downgrade to version 2.x and ensure your run configuration contains the following program arguments:
+`--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm2SMFormatter`.